Profile image of Bill Stipp

 Welcome.

-I’m Bill Stipp, I am running to be the next mayor of Goodyear, AZ because I believe:
+I’m Bill Stipp, and I am running to be the next Mayor of Goodyear, AZ because I believe:

 40+ Years in Public Service